sebastianspicker/dietrich/README.md

 Lifecycle stage: maintenance.
 The useful early notes have been carried forward.

 ## Development
-- Aligned local and CI checks for packaging.
+- Aligned local and CI checks for workbench.

+- Earlier scratch detail is now represented in maintained sections.

 ## Usage
 - Rewrote the workbench explanation around the maintained behavior.